 “I am extremely pleased and grateful for the opportunity to join UNI&FORMA, a brand with an outstanding reputation for innovation, top-quality products, and reliability,” said Kastelic.
 “My goal is to put in place a long-term strategy for the stability of the company and consolidate its global reputation as the leading manufacturer of tactical clothing.”

 Said Wagner, “It is certainly a huge change, but it was immediately clear that Mr Kastelic is the right fit.
-It’s not only his impressive past achievements but also the positive attitude, work ethic and drive to succeed—it all suggests that he will take UF PRO to the next level.”
+It’s not only his impressive past achievements but also the positive attitude, work ethic, and drive to succeed—it all suggests that he will take UF PRO to the next level.”

 Founded in 1997, UNI&FORMA became a part of Mehler Vario System Group in 2019.
 The MVS-Group is a broadly based and globally active group of companies with Mehler Vario System GmbH as parent company and its subsidiaries: UNI&FORMA, Lindnerhof Taktik GmbH, Mehler Law Enforcement GmbH, Mehler Engineered Defence GmbH.